Back

 Section 12.
 Disclaimer of Warranties

-COLLEGE BOARD MAKES NO WARRANTIES REGARDING THE DIGITAL PSAT 10, PSAT 10 CONTENT, OR THE APPLICATION INCLUDING WITHOUT LIMITATION A WARRANTY THAT THE TESTING EXPERIENCE WILL BE UNINTERRUPTED OR ERROR FREE.
-YOU ACCEPT PSAT 10, PSAT 10 CONTENT, AND TESTING APPLICATION AS IS.
+COLLEGE BOARD MAKES NO WARRANTIES REGARDING THE PSAT 10, PSAT 10 CONTENT, OR THE APPLICATION INCLUDING WITHOUT LIMITATION A WARRANTY THAT THE TESTING EXPERIENCE WILL BE UNINTERRUPTED OR ERROR FREE.
+YOU ACCEPT THE PSAT 10, PSAT 10 CONTENT, AND TESTING APPLICATION AS IS.

 Section 13.
 Severability